Photo to Enlarge.

 cup of the Last Supper, but its roots are far more ancient and universal.

 a knight of youthful inexperience.
-He one day enters a mysterious
+One day he enters a mysterious

 castle where he is presented with a vision of the Grail.
 The object

-the sun.
+the sun, and is venerated by the castle residents.
 The young knight sees it, yet fails to ask what it is,

 or what it does.